top of page

 How many samples are needed?

-Each sample will have a cost impact
+Each sample will also have a cost impact

 • Collection, analysis complexity, time, errors